jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 In this part you learned how to call tools to expand the knowledge of your copilot.

-In the [next part](../5-mcp/README.md) you will learn all about MCP as a standard for tool calling.
+In the [next part](../5-mcp/README.md) you will learn all about MCP as a standard for tool calling and reusable tools, and convert your Wookiepedia tool to an MCP server.